-Few months back Google webmaster team indicated that they will start ranking websites based on their website load time.
-Websites which take ages to load slows down the Internet.
+Few months back Google webmaster team indicated that they will start ranking websites based on their page loading time.
+Websites which take ages to load slows down the Internet and they are considering this factor seriously.
 Apart from other parameters like meta title, meta descriptions, Google will also consider Page load time as one of the biggest reason for your website .

 In an official blog post, Google team confirmed that they have started putting this in action though the number of websites ranking changed on the basis of load time are very less.
 This is an official statement from the Google blog: